DarrenDavy12/Kafka-PySpark-E-Commerce-Store-Real-Time-Streaming-Dashboard/README.md

 This project demonstrates an end-to-end real-time streaming analytics pipeline, designed to process high-velocity data and display insights on a live dashboard.
 It's a practical example of handling real-time data for use cases like IoT, finance, and web analytics.

 ## 🎯 Business Case

-Imagine an e-commerce platform that needs to monitor user clickstream events as they happen.
+We have a plain e-commerce platform that needs to monitor user clickstream events as they happen.
 The goal is to gain real-time insights into user engagement, identify popular products, and quickly detect any anomalies (e.g., a sudden spike in errors or unusual activity).
 This dashboard provides that live monitoring capability.

 ## 🏗️ Architecture & Tech Stack